hackclub/hackclub/workshops/soundboard/README.md

 ### Detecting the Click

-Before we connect the button and the function, we must first identify the button in `main.js`.
-Conveniently, we've given the button an id attribute in our `index.html`, making it easy to select in `main.js`.
+In order to connect the button and the function, we must first identify the button in `main.js`.
+Conveniently, we've given the button an `id` attribute in our `index.html`, making it easy to refer to in `main.js`.

-We can use jQuery to find the button, by using special syntax.
+We can [use jQuery to find the button](https://learn.jquery.com/using-jquery-core/selecting-elements/), by using special syntax.
 We'll type this below our function, in `main.js`:

 ```js
 $("#chop3");
 ```

-jQuery uses the `$` to refer to itself, and uses `#` to mean `id`.
-By passing in "#chop3" in the parentheses, we are creating a selector for an HTML element having the id of "chop3."
-A selector is how we can select specific HTML elements within our JavaScript code.

-Now that we can select our buttons to be detected by the JavaScript, we can access the methods attached to the button.
+Now that we have selected our button in the JavaScript by its `id`, we can access the methods attached to the button.

 One of the methods is `.on()`.
 This method sets the button to execute some instructions when something happens.
-Things that happen on the page by way of the user doing something are referred to as "events."
-When we use the `.on()` function, we pair an event with a function that we want to occur when the event happens.
+Things that happen on the page by way of the user doing something are referred to as ["events."](https://learn.jquery.com/events/introduction-to-events/) When we use the [`.on()`](https://learn.jquery.com/events/handling-events/) method, we pair an event with a function that we want to occur when the event happens.

 Here, we will use the method to detect the "click" event, so we'll provide `"click"` as the first argument to `.on()`: